jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerMutableList/task.md

 When developing applications, we often need to keep some invariant values true.
-For example, if we are working with game cards and we know the maximum number of the cards, the list of cards can not exceed the maximum value.
+For example, if we are working with game cards and we know the maximum number of the cards, the list of cards cannot exceed the maximum value.

-To handle such a case, you can use the [`require`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html) built-in function, which throws an IllegalArgumentException if the value is false:
+To handle such a case, you can use the built-in [`require`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/require.html) function, which throws an IllegalArgumentException if the value is false:

 ```kotlin
 class GameCard(private val capacity: Int = 5) {